galatti/Nexus/README.md

 NEXUS is a modern desktop application that provides a seamless interface for managing Model Context Protocol (MCP) servers and interacting with Large Language Models.
 Built with Electron, React, and TypeScript, it offers a professional user experience for both local and cloud AI providers.

-**Current Status:** Active development with core MCP functionality fully implemented and tested.
+**Current Status:** Post-MVP development - Core MCP functionality complete, now implementing advanced features including multiple chat sessions/tabs.

+🎯 **NEXUS has successfully completed its MVP phase** with full MCP integration, multi-LLM support, and a professional chat interface.
+We're now expanding into advanced productivity features to transform NEXUS into a comprehensive AI interaction platform.

 ### Key Features